MPL Indonesia

 The Mobile Legends: Bang Bang Professional League Indonesia, better known as MPL Indonesia or MPL-ID, is a regional professional esports league for the game Mobile Legends: Bang Bang in Indonesia.
 MPL-ID serves as the direct qualifying tournament for Indonesian teams for the Mobile Legends: Bang Bang Mid Season Cup (MSC) and the Mobile Legends: Bang Bang World Championship (M World).

-Holding its inaugural season in 2018, there have been five teams that have been crowned Champions among the 30 teams that have participated in MPL Indonesia.
-These teams include Team NXL, RRQ Hoshi, ONIC Esports, EVOS Legends, and Team Liquid ID.
+Since its inaugural season in 2018, six teams have been crowned Champions among the 30 teams that have participated in MPL Indonesia.
+These are Team NXL, RRQ Hoshi, ONIC Esports, EVOS Legends, Team Liquid ID and Bigetron by Vitality.

 MPL Indonesia is split into two seasons per year, once during the summer and once during the latter months of the year.
-MPL Indonesia, along with MPL Philippines, is a franchised-based league, meaning the following nine teams that competes in each season, are franchises that are legally able to compete in MPL Indonesia tournaments.
-MPL Indonesia also has a lower-league for developing players named MDL Indonesia, wherein the same nine franchise teams have their own respective MDL Teams.
+MPL Indonesia, along with MPL Philippines, is a franchise-based league, meaning the nine teams that compete in each season, are franchises that are legally able to compete in MPL Indonesia tournaments.
+MPL Indonesia also has a lower-league for developing players named MDL Indonesia, wherein the same nine franchise teams have their own respective MDL teams.

 History

-The first MPL Indonesia tournament was held in 2018 at the Revival Studio where the first Regular Season was held.
+The first MPL Indonesia tournament was held in 2018 at the Revival Studio where the first regular season was held.
 Venues changed as the tournament had gained massive popularity within the Indonesian community.
 Some of the most-prominent teams in Mobile Legends have competed since Season 1 such as RRQ and EVOS.

 During the COVID-19 pandemic, MPL Indonesia Season 5, so did other regions such as the Philippines and Malaysia, cancelled its in-person attendance for the tournament and followed an offline format to ensure the safety of the fans and the people working on set.
 All regions slowly opened up at the beginning of MPL Season 9.

 Season 1 (2018)

 MPL Indonesia hosted the first tournament with 10 qualifying teams slated to compete.
 These teams are RRQ.O2 (Now RRQ Hoshi), Louvre Esports, Team Rev Indo, EVOS Legends, Team NXL, Bigetron Player Kill (Now Bigetron Alpha), Pandora Esports, Domino's Hunters, Saints Indo 2 and Elite 8 Critical Reborn.
-Being considered as a dark-horse team, Team NXL was able to win the very first season of MPL Indonesia, defeating EVOS Legends 3–2.
+Being considered a dark-horse team, Team NXL was able to win the first season of MPL Indonesia, defeating EVOS Legends 3–2.

 Season 2 (2018)

-The second season was held during the latter years of 2018.
+The second season was held during the latter part of 2018.
 The second season featured a new set of teams such as SFI Esports, Team Capcorn, Boom JR, ONIC Esports and Aerowolf Roxy with teams such as RRQ.O2, EVOS, Bigetron Esports and Louvre Esports returning.
-However, Despite beating Team NXL 3–2, EVOS Legends would once again finish second to the eventual champions RRQ.O2, defeating EVOS in a 3–0 sweep.
+However, Despite beating Team NXL 3–2, EVOS Legends once again finished second to the eventual champions RRQ.O2, defeating EVOS in a 3–0 sweep.